sassoftware/sas-container-recipes/docs/wiki/Build-and-Run-SAS-Viya-Single-Container.md

 For information about how to manually build as well as add layers, see [Advanced Building Options](#advanced-building-options).

-### Building on a Red Hat Enterprise Linux Image
+### Building on an Image Based on Red Hat Enterprise Linux

+The instructions in this section are for Red Hat Enterprise Linux (RHEL) 7 or derivatives, such as CentOS 7.

+**Note:** Only images that are based on RHEL 7 can be used for recipes.

 In the following example, the most recent CentOS:7 image is pulled from DockerHub, and the addons/auth-sssd and addons/access-odbc layers are added after the main SAS image is built.
 If you decide to use more addons, add them to the space-delimited list, and make sure that the list is enclosed in double quotation marks.

-To change the base image from which the SAS image will be built to any Red Hat 7 variant, change the values for the `--baseimage` and `--basetag` options.
-Only images based on Red Hat Enterprise Linux 7 are supported for recipes.
+To change the base image from which the SAS image will be built to any RHEL 7 derivative, change the values for the `--baseimage` and `--basetag` options.
 If the `--baseimage` and `--basetag` options are not provided, then centos:latest from DockerHub will be used.

 ```
 build.sh \